mstfy/Loxia/README.md

 let firstUsersProfilePhoto: String? = mapper.get("users", 0, "profilePhoto")
 ```

 So what's going on here?.
 Here is we call `Mapper`'s `get` method.
-There is bunch of `get` methods implemented in `Mapper`.
+There are bunch of `get` methods implemented in `Mapper`.
 Swift chooses right versions according to type that we are getting from json.
 This is called type inference.

 ### Parsing objects